If you'd like a printable version of this summary, you can download it here.

 One review of 25 implementation frameworks found that about 70% of activities supporting implementation happen BEFORE the execution phase!
 Informed by this finding, this framework outlines a proactive rather than a reactive approach to implementation.

 The five phases included in my framework are: Decide, Prepare, Execute, Improve, and Sustain.

 During Decide, it’s essential to make clear decisions about the purpose of the effort, the innovation that will be implemented, the resources that will be invested, and the people that will do it.
 Decisions made during this phase will guide all subsequent planning decisions.

 Preparation includes documenting the innovation, assembling the implementation team, creating a clear plan and schedule and designing training and support approaches.

 All this is done before roll-out of the innovation happens during the Execution phase.
 Monitoring the implementation during execution is essential to provide data and feedback for the Improvement phase, during which adjustments are made to support increased results.

-Only after improvements are made, sometimes through several cycles of additional implementation, can the organization move to Sustainment, or maintenance, transitioning responsibility for and integrating the innovation into normal operations.
+Only after improvements are made, sometimes through several cycles of additional implementation, can the organization move to Maintenance transitioning responsibility for and integrating the innovation into normal operations.

 Context - Where